Master degree projects in molecular biology

 - Topic, time, and number of credits

-- Introduction, with theoretical background to the project and key references
+- Introduction, with a theoretical background to the project and key references

 - The specific aim(s) of your project

 - Time plan (rough planning of the project).
 Remember to include time for writing of the report and preparations for the seminar.
-A 30 credit project should be about 20 weeks; 45 cr correspond to 30 weeks and 60 cr to 40 weeks (90, 135 or 180 workdays, respectively).
+A 30 credits project should be about 20 weeks; 45 credits correspond to 30 weeks and 60 credits to 40 weeks (90, 135 or 180 workdays, respectively).

-- Register at the Education office.
-You have to be registered before starting your project, otherwise you will not be covered by an insurance.
+- Register at the Education Office.
+You have to be registered before starting your project, otherwise, you will not be covered by insurance.
 Complete the registration form.
 The form should have been signed (in this order) by: